8 Facts About Sous-Chefs

 Check our interview with about Balancing management with culinary skills with George Brown’s Honours Bachelor of Commerce Program (Culinary Management) with Chefs Warren Ford and Riley Bennet

 Sous-chefs run the day-to-day operations of restaurants, so it is not uncommon for them train the staff.
 These professionals know the ropes of the restaurant providing tips and tricks for the chefs to transition well into the team.

-6. Sous-Chefs make sure that day to day kitchen operations go well
+6. Sous-Chefs make sure that day to day kitchen operations run smoothly

 7. Sous- Chefs are disciplined

-If you talk to any professional chef who has worked long enough in a kitchen they will tell you that restaurant business is not forgiving.
-Sous-chefs tend to work long hours with little or no recognition.
-If you truly love the kitchen then you need to know what want and keep your head down until you get there.
+If you talk to any professional chef who has worked long enough in a kitchen, they will tell you that the restaurant business is not forgiving.
+Sous chefs tend to work long hours with little or no recognition.
+However, it is a rewarding career if you truly love working in the kitchen, cooking delicious dishes and feeding people.

 8. Sous-Chefs have these set of skills